Your cookie preferences

 Previous versions of satellite broadband were quite slow, and only really useful for very remote properties that couldn’t get a decent fixed-line connection or good mobile signal.
 But now, both the internet speed and coverage of satellite broadband have vastly improved.

-The SpaceX satellite internet company Starlink has led the way with this industry-wide upgrade, launching hundreds of internet-beaming satellites into Low-Earth Orbit with a mission to provide ultrafast internet across the world.
+The SpaceX satellite internet company Starlink has led the way with this industry-wide upgrade, with near-worldwide coverage of its ultrafast speeds.

 Prices for this new type of satellite broadband are currently quite high, given how new the technology is and the lack of providers that offer it.
 But British company OneWeb isn’t far behind Starlink in terms of rollout, and other companies are working on launching their first satellites too.
 So we’re not a million miles away from some healthy competition and, eventually, some cost-effective satellite broadband deals.